PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionHyperparameterTuning.md

 __Advantages/Disadvantages of using grid search:__

 (+) It is computationally efficient, because it searches through a random subset of the hyperparameter space <br>
-(-) It does not guarantee to find the best hyperparameter settings for a given model if the number of runs is < 60
+(-) It does not guarantee to find the best hyperparameter settings for a given algorithm and dataset if the number of runs is < 60

 All in all, random search is a good starting point for hyperparameter tuning.
 It is computationally efficient and can be used to narrow down the hyperparameter space ('Course to fine', Andrew ng).